Bonuses & Promotions

 |➕ "Name A Bet" feature can instantly enhance market options||➖ Sometimes "Name A Bet" response will not be in time before event|

-To welcome new users, PointsBet offers multiple risk-free bets up to $2,000.
-Many competitors have a maximum welcome bonus of $1,000 as a deposit bonus or risk-free bet (DraftKings, FanDuel, BetMGM).
-BetRivers is currently offering a deposit match of up to $250.
+To welcome new users, PointsBet offers two Second Chance Free Bets up to $2,000.
+Many competitors have a maximum welcome promo of $1,000 as a deposit bonus or risk-free bet (DraftKings, FanDuel, BetMGM).
+BetRivers is currently offering a deposit match of up to $500.

-The best aspect of the bonuses PointsBet offers is no rollover requirement on its welcome promo.
+The best aspect of the promos PointsBet offers is no rollover requirement on its welcome promo.
 Some sites will go as high as 25x, like the deposit match for DraftKings.

 PointsBet runs many other promotions throughout the year.
 The site will often offer several markets with boosted odds.
 The refer-a-friend bonus is one of the more generous ones you will find ($100 each in free bets).

-There are many promotions that bettors may consider after completing their two risk-free bets.
+There are many promotions that bettors may consider after completing their two Second Chance Free Bets.
 Many of these bonuses will require opting in before taking advantage of them.
-Additional terms and conditions may apply – always read them before placing bets.
+Additional terms and conditions may apply — always read them before placing bets.

 PointsBet New York offers competitive odds and a wide selection of sports.
 It also features its own unique form of wagering called Pointsbetting.